Meet the Soldiers Freedom Outdoors Advisory Board

 Col. Sanchez’s wife, Gloria, served for five years as the President/Secretary of the Department of Florida and one year as the Region IV President of LAMOPH.
 She also served as the Junior and Senior Vice President of the National Ladies Auxiliary, MOPH.
 In August 2017, Gloria was elected as President of the National MOPH Auxiliary at the Convention in Dallas, TX.
 Her year of serve ended in August 2018 in Spokane, WA.

 Charlotte E. Blanding ED.
 D Retired SFC, USArmy

 Dr. Charlotte Blanding served 20 years in the United States Army as a Human Resource Sergeant, Signals/Collection Analyst with Military Intelligence Command and an Equal Opportunity Advisor.
 She held several leadership positions, worked for National Security Agency (NSA) for six years and held a Top-Secret Clearance.
 She served two additional years in the Army National Guard in Jacksonville, Florida.
 Dr. Blanding had the privilege of living abroad in Germany and England during her military service.

-She is an active member of the American Counseling Association, Association for Specialist in Group Work, Women Army Corp Veteran Association, while serving on the National Honor Guard.
-Dr. Blanding is a lifelong servant, mother, grandmother, advocate, educator, lifetime student and a Registered Mental Health Counselor Intern with the state of Florida.
+She is an active member of the American Counseling Association, Association for Specialist in Group Work, Women’s Army Corps Veterans’ Association, while serving on the National Honor Guard.
+Dr. Blanding is a lifelong servant, mother, grandmother, advocate, educator, lifetime student and a Licensed Mental health Counselor Intern with the state of Florida.